The importance of super-Eddington black hole accretion for the emergence of massive quiescent galaxies at high redshift: Conclusions

 Taken together, the results of our cosmological simulations provide strong evidence that super-Eddington accretion offers a promising solution to the tension between predictions from galaxy formation simulations adopting the $\Lambda$CDM cosmology and the high-redshift number densities of MQGs revealed by \textit{JWST}.

-In closing, we emphasize that the \colibre{} simulations reproduce the observed evolution of the GSMF at $0 < z < 12$ \citep{2025arXiv250907960C} and are consistent with the sizes and star formation histories of observed MQGs at high redshift \citep{2025arXiv251216208C}.
+In closing, we emphasize that the \colibre{} simulations reproduce the observed evolution of the GSMF at $0 < z < 12$ \citep{chaikin2026evolutiongalaxystellarmass} and are consistent with the sizes and star formation histories of observed MQGs at high redshift \citep{2025arXiv251216208C}.
 This agreement suggests that, although BH physics in \colibre{} is necessarily captured rather crudely given the limited simulation resolution, the effective impact of AGN feedback on resolved galactic scales is not unrealistic.
 The analysis in this work is subject to cosmic variance, as the simulated volume is relatively small ($100^{3}~\mathrm{cMpc}^{3}$).
-However, \citet{2025arXiv250907960C} show that the fiducial \colibre{} model remains consistent with the $z>6$ \textit{JWST} data in $8\times$ and $64\times$ larger volumes, as well as at higher resolution.
+However, \citet{chaikin2026evolutiongalaxystellarmass} show that the fiducial \colibre{} model remains consistent with the $z>6$ \textit{JWST} data in $8\times$ and $64\times$ larger volumes.

 Finally, we note that in \colibre, super-Eddington accretion is not limited to m7 resolution, but is also an important mechanism for BH growth at the higher m6 and m5 resolutions.
+However, even though the largest \colibre{} simulations at m7 and m6 resolution are both consistent with the observed abundances of MQGs at high $z$, the quenching of massive galaxies in \colibre{} becomes systematically weaker at higher resolutions (see figs.~9 and 11 in \citealt{chaikin2026evolutiongalaxystellarmass} and the accompanying text for discussion of the lack of good convergence), and there are hints that the simulations at m5 resolution, which are currently not available in sufficiently large volumes, could undershoot the data.
+This may suggest that allowing super-Eddington BH growth is a necessary, but not sufficient, condition for reproducing the observed high-$z$ abundances of MQGs.